saitejabandaru-in/big-data-clustering-analytics/README.md

 ---

 ## ⭐ If you like this project
-Feel free to **star the repo**, fork it, or use it as a reference for:
+Feel free to star ⭐ the repository or use it as a reference for:
 - Research
-- ML engineering
 - Data science portfolios
+- Machine learning engineering
 - Big data analytics

 This repository represents **real-world clustering at scale**.